synergy2411/nov25-angular/refs/read_me.md

 - Providers Array in Root Module : Singleton effect - application-wide including other services
 - Providers Array in Root Component : Singleton effect - Self component and all the components but not in other services
 - Providers Array in Other Component : Singleton effect - Self component and only the child components

+## DI Modifiers

+- @Self(): look-up for token in the self component
+- @Host(): look-up for token in Self as well as in parent component
+- @SkipSelf(): don't look-up for token in the self component
+- @Optional(): makes the injected dependency as optional.
+Ignores null injector error

+CompA -> CompB

+CompA => CompB (Siblings)

+# Observables vs Promises

+## Observable

+- series of events
+- lazy, by default
+- keep observing the data source
+- Powerful operators support
+- Cancelable
+- both async and sync
+- consumed using subscribe() method

+## Promises

+- one shot
+- eagerly executed
+- polling required
+- No Operator support
+- Not cancelable
+- always async
+- consume using .then().catch() / async...await